 Restart Windows Audio Service

-- Press Windows key + R, type services.msc and click ok to open the windows service console,
+- Press the Windows key + R, type services.msc and click ok to open the Windows service console,

 - Next, locate the Windows Audio Endpoint Builder service, right-click on it select restart,